Locally elliptic actions, torsion groups, and nonpositively curved spaces: Introduction

-The arguments used in the proofs of Theorem~\ref{mthm:classification_isometries} and Theorem~\ref{thm:helly_elliptic} rely on a new notion of clique-paths, see Section~\ref{sec:clique_paths} for the precise definition.
+The arguments used in the proof Theorem~\ref{thm:helly_elliptic} rely on a new notion of clique-paths, see Section~\ref{sec:clique_paths} for the precise definition.
 The clique-paths are somewhat similar to normal cube-paths in CAT(0) cube complexes studied by Niblo and Reeves (see~\cite{nibloreeves:groups}) and to normal clique-paths studied by Chalopin et al. (see~\cite{Helly}), in both cases used in the proof of biautomaticity.
+They are also related to directed geodesics in systolic complexes (see~\cite{JanuszkiewiczSwiatkowski2006}) and to tight geodesics in the curve complex (see~\cite{bowditch_tight}).

 However, already in the case of a generic translation of the square grid $\Z^2$, no such normal path will be invariant.
-Our clique-paths have the advantage of being flexible enough to include such invariant axes (see Proposition~\ref{pro:hyperbolic_clique_path} for a precise statement).
+Our clique-paths have the advantage of being flexible enough to include such invariant axes (see Proposition~\ref{haettel_automorphisms_helly} for a precise statement).
 On the other hand, they are sufficiently rigid that, even though they are locally defined, they ensure that any global path is geodesic.
 This key local-to-global property can be summed up in the following result, see Theorem~\ref{thm:local_to_global_clique_path} for the precise statement.

 \bmthm[Local clique-paths are globally geodesic] \

 Let $X$ be a Helly graph, and assume that a bi-infinite sequence of cliques $(\sigma_n)_{n \in \Z}$ is such that for all $n \in \Z$, the sequence $(\sigma_n,\sigma_{n+1},\sigma_{n+2})$ is a clique-path.
 Then, for any $n,m \in \Z$, we have $d(\sigma_n,\sigma_m) \geq |n-m|$. \emthm